PhilipVinc/PhilipVinc/README.md

 ### Hi there 👋

-I'm a computational-quantum-physicist working at the Computational Quantum Sciences Laboratory in EPFL(ausanne).
+I'm a computational-quantum-physicist, holding the chair of Artificial Intelligence and Quantum Physics at the Center for Theoretical Physics of Ecole Polytechnique, around Paris.

 I study how to exploit Machine Learning techniques to address Quantum-physical problems, in particular with Neural Quantum States.
 Given my PhD was in Quantum Optics, I am more interested in complex dissipative, non-equilibrium systems rather than (~boring~) equilibrium ones.
 This makes me keen on techniques for encoding symmetries and structure in a neural network, a tough task.